 When it comes to wine, I love an unoaked chardonnay with this lobster Alfredo.
 The chardonnay, Alfredo sauce and lobster all boast a buttery flavor, so they’ll all meld together well.

 Do yourself a favor and make your summer days a little tastier and more indulgent by adding this grilled lobster fettuccine with lemon Alfredo sauce to your rotation.
 You’ll be happy you did.
 Promise.
-If you try this recipe, please leave me a comment to let me know your thoughts, and I'd be oh-so happy if you signed up for my newsletter.

 Can't get enough pasta?